Fairy Tail: Fairy Tail | Natsu Dragneel | Strongest Team | Sirius Team | Founders | Other Members

 - Spiders Are Scary: Compared to the other characters, his sharp fangs, spider-like eyes and the fact that he easily overpower Wendy and plans to devour her makes him threatening-looking.

-- Sticky Situation: He's the Sticky Dragon Slayer.
-In spite of the ridiculous name, he can produce and manipulate sticky threads from his body, kinda like a humanoid spider.
-He's able to easily trap Wendy in his cocoons.
+- Sticky Situation: He's the Clinging Dragon Slayer, which lets him produce and manipulate sticky threads from his body and wrap people in cocoons like a humanoid spider.

-The Ghost Dragon Eater of Diabolos, sent to attack Aldoron with his colleagues.
-He has the power to manipulate and attack with souls.
+The Spirit Dragon Eater, sent to attack Aldoron with his colleagues.
+He is the actual ghost of a dead wizard who has the power to manipulate and attack with souls.

-- Affably Evil: He's a member of a morally-bankrupt guild who hunts and devour dragons (and possibly Dragon Slayers), currently planning to destroy the Dragon God Aldoron, which will probably bring untold destruction on the population of the five cities on him.
-Yet, he seems to be pretty friendly and polite to Natsu as he meets him, even apologizing for needing to kill and eat his soul.
+- Affably Evil: He's a member of a morally-bankrupt guild who hunts and devour dragons and Dragon Slayers alike, currently planning to destroy the Dragon God Aldoron, which one would have every reason to believe would bring untold destruction on the population of the five cities on him.
+Despite this, he seems to be pretty friendly and polite to Natsu as he meets him, apologizing for needing to kill and eat his soul.

 - Bishōnen: He's the fairest looking of all the members of Diabolos.

-- Ghostly Goals: He claims he can't pass on until he kills the man who originally killed him, and so he joined Diabolos to gain the power to do that.
-Said power gaining involves devouring the souls of dragons or other dragon slayers.
+- Ghostly Goals: He claims he can't pass on until he kills the one who originally killed him, and so he joined Diabolos to gain the power to do that.
+Said power gaining involves devouring the souls of dragons or other Dragon Slayers.
 After reading Makarov's memories, he finds out who he was and how he died, which allows him to pass peacefully.

 - Grand Theft Me: As a spirit, he has the ability to do this to living beings in a pinch, such as with Happy or Makarov.
 Under the right circumstances, he can even perform Super Empowering on those he possesses.

-- Hand-Hiding Sleeves: Sports a long coat with sleeves that hide his hands.
+- Hand-Hiding Sleeves: He sports a long coat with sleeves that hide his hands.

 - Hitodama Light: He uses souls in the form of white flames as projectiles to attack others.